Android P: Our complete guide Google releases Android P Beta 2 with inclusive emojis. Android P Beta Hands-On at Google IO 2018

 Here are all the new features in the new version, and you can read more in our Android P hands-on.

 Along with some minor design changes and developer APIs, the second Android P beta introduces more than a hundred new emojis.
-Part of the Unicode 11 update, Android P now features more inclusive emojis.
-You’ll find a number of genderless emojis, as well as emojis with multiple skin tones and hair colours (or no hair at all).
+As part of the Unicode 11 update, Android P now features more inclusive emojis.
+You’ll find a number of genderless emojis, as well as emojis with multiple skin tones and hair colors (or no hair at all).
 If you want to see all the new emojis that will make their way to your phone in the near future, you can get a glimpse at Emojipedia.

 Navigation Bar Changes